-- 6.2 Not all illness requires an absence from school.
+Not all illnesses require an absence from school.
 For minor childhood ailments such as coughs, colds, ear aches we would not expect children to be absent.
-However, when a parent makes the assessment that their child is unfit for school, they should follow the above absence process. - 6.3 It is a school's decision whether to accept a reason for a child's absence and whether to authorise that absence.
-Each absence will be assessed by the school and they will decide if medical evidence is required.
+However, when a parent makes the assessment that their child is unfit for school, they should follow the above absence process.

+It is a school's decision whether to accept a reason for a child's absence and whether to authorise that absence.
+Each absence will be assessed by the school, and they will decide if medical evidence is required.
 In the majority of cases, a parent's explanation of their child's illness can be accepted without question or concern.
 In circumstances where there are concerns about a child's attendance or reason for absence, further evidence of a child's illness may be requested.
-This evidence should be provided into school within a 2-week period. - 6.4 The Academy will challenge parents' statements or seek additional evidence if they have any concerns regarding a child's attendance.
+This evidence should be provided to the school within a 2-week period.

+The Academy will challenge parents' statements or seek additional evidence if they have any concerns regarding a child's attendance.